Madresfield Court: The staircase hall

 Another change by the 7th Earl was the creation of a dramatic staircase hall out of three smaller rooms in the centre of the house, designed by the architect Randall Wells who had built St Edward's Church, Kempley for him in 1903.
 The hall rises two stories to a ceiling punctuated by three large, domed skylights.
 A gallery flanks two sides of the upper level, lined by a railing with balusters of rock crystal quartz.
+The large alabaster, porphyry and green serpentine chimneypiece was a wedding gift to Lettice, Countess Beauchamp in 1902 from her brother the 2nd Duke of Westminster.
+It had been first installed in the Ante-Drawing Room at the duke's house Eaton Hall from where in 1910 it was carefully dismantled by Wells, transported to Madresfield and re-erected in the Staircase Hall.
 Dozens of portraits, many of them of members of the Lygon family through the centuries, cover the walls.
-Around the paneling at the top of the four walls is stenciled a quote from Percy Bysshe Shelley's Adonais: "The one remains, the many change and pass; Heaven's light forever shines, Earth's shadows fly; Life, like a dome of many-colour'd glass, Stains the white radiance of eternity; Until Death tramples it to fragments."
+Around the panelling at the top of the four walls is stencilled a quote from Percy Bysshe Shelley's Adonais: "The one remains, the many change and pass; Heaven's light forever shines, Earth's shadows fly; Life, like a dome of many-colour'd glass, Stains the white radiance of eternity; Until Death tramples it to fragments."